Harvey Brownstone: Media

 Although as a rule judges almost never speak publicly about the work they do, or make themselves available to the media, Justice Brownstone was a notable exception.
 His charisma and use of humour has made him one of the most recognizable faces of the Canadian justice system.
 Brownstone's public persona and frequent media appearances has led to him being described as "a pioneer that is unilaterally changing the public image of the judiciary."
 He is one of the most sought-after speakers at universities and legal conferences because he is "innovative and always highly relevant".
 He has been described as "a judge who speaks passionately about divorce, families and the impact on society without hesitation.
 Educating the public about divorce, and other family matters seems to be his mission."
 His most recent interview on CBC's "Out in the Open" went viral on the internet.
 He is highly respected within the LGBT community because he was the first openly gay judge appointed in Canada, and is frequently called upon to speak at events within that community.
 In October 2020, Justice Brownstone hosted a 5-part podcast series entitled Examination in Chief, which examines the ways in which the criminal justice system impacts people in the LGBTQ community.

-In 2021, Brownstone launched his own internet talk show entitled "Harvey Brownstone Interviews", consisting of a YouTube channel, website and podcast channel featuring interviews with celebrities and authors.
-He frequently appears as a guest on popular podcasts.